PVP Rules

 Rule 4

-All Raids are Instanced: An Instanced Raid means that it is locked off until Consequences is over.
-The attackers will be given a 10-minute grace period to leave the area after the Consequences have been delivered.
-They may NOT use Warps or /home during this time.
+All Raids are Instanced: An Instanced Raid means that it is locked off until Consequences phase, per PvP rule #10.
+Attackers may NOT use Warps or /home for thirty minutes after the raid.

 Rule 5